Get a Taste of the Good Life on This Stunning, Old-School Italian Island

 An island all the way down off the tip of the boot, Sicily is just far enough removed from the trodden tourist paths (Rome, Florence, Venice) that only regular visitors to Italy -- and those with ample vacation days -- tend to make it there.
 But that’s part of what makes it so special.
 When you speak of crowded sites on Sicily, you’re talking hundreds of visitors, not tens of thousands.
 There are no faux gladiators, no overpriced gondolas -- this isn’t Disney-fied Italy, served up on a tourist platter.
 Just the truest essence of Italy at its wildest.

 This is a place at once timeless and charging forward with momentum, as a new generation of siciliani reinvigorates the island’s magnificent old bones.
 Popping up everywhere are world-class cocktail bars, Michelin-starred restaurants subtly preparing the freshest seafood, boutique hotels full of modern art in centuries-old spaces, and age-old wineries redefining what “Etna wine” means to the rest of the world.
-This blend of Old World tradition and new energy is why we chose the beaches and ever-changing landscapes of Sicily as one of the 20 Best Places for a Big Trip in 2020.
+This blend of Old World tradition and new energy is why we chose the beaches and ever-changing landscapes of Sicily as one of the 20 Places We're Dreaming About in 2020.
 Below you’ll find a full seven-day itinerary complete with the best things to do, places to visit, hotels to stay in, and things to eat and drink on a trip to Sicily.

 This triangle of land off Italy’s boot has a quintessential Mediterranean climate, so even on the hottest days you’ll feel a breeze blowing in from the sea.
 There’s really not a bad time to visit.
 But to eat the best (i.e., when local produce is in abundance) and find perfect beach days, aim to go between May and early October.
 Once the temperature drops below 70, you’ll find that most Sicilians close up the beach chairs and don their puffy jackets.
 And though Sicilian driving might give you a near heart attack (it’s something of a contact sport), you’ll want a car to navigate your way across the island -- bus and train services are spotty at best.
 Just be sure to get rental insurance.